-The ex post measures outlined in these guidelines complement the ex ante measures.
-In particular, if a NSP has not responded to the ex ante incentives, we will still have the ability to review the NSP's actual capex.
-Where a NSP has overspent, we can exclude the overspend from the RAB where it does not meet the capital expenditure criteria.
+The ex post measures outlined in these guideline complement the ex ante measures.
+In particular, if an NSP has not responded to the ex ante incentives, we will still have the ability to review the NSP's actual capex.
+Where an NSP has overspent, we can exclude the overspend from the RAB where it does not meet the capital expenditure criteria.

-In this way, these guidelines provide a suite of measures to incentivise NSPs to undertake only efficient and prudent capex.
+In this way, these is guideline provides a suite of measures to incentivise NSPs to undertake only efficient and prudent capex.
 Individually, and collectively, these are consistent with the capital expenditure incentive objective.